 Buying a home, for those who can afford it, now costs seventeen times the average household income.

-Since 2010, the Government has provided no government funding to build Council housing, and although some funding is now available from the Mayor of London, it is barely a fraction of what is needed to build the thousands of genuinely affordable Council homes that we need most.
+Since 2010, the government has provided no funding to build Council housing, and the limited funding now available from the Mayor of London is unfortunately not enough to tackle the full extent of the problem.

 But, despite the challenges facing us, Hackney is building.
-Our cross-subsidy approach will directly deliver nearly 2,000 new homes between 2018 and 2022.
+Since launching in 2011, our cross-subsidy, direct-delivery approach has delivered more than 1,000 new homes, with almost 1,800 new homes started, completed or granted planning permission between 2018 and 2022.

-So building and selling some homes outright won’t just fund more than 1,000 genuinely affordable homes – they're also paying for the high-quality facilities and infrastructure that residents in Hackney deserve, including three brand new secondary schools to meet the growing demand for school places, and a state-of-the-art leisure centre.
+So building and selling some homes outright won’t just fund more than 1,000 genuinely affordable homes – they’ve also funded high-quality facilities and infrastructure that residents in Hackney deserve, including three brand new secondary schools and a state-of-the-art leisure centre.